Built

 What exists is already mapped to a visible analytical surface.

-This is the build map of the public site: each layer already corresponds to a live dashboard, a role in the system, and a concrete implementation footprint.
+This is the build map of the public site: each layer already corresponds to a live dashboard, a role in the system, a concrete implementation footprint, and a review boundary for how far the output can be trusted.

 Night Layer Routes, governance, held-out evaluation, interval calibration, and release gates.